jimfulton/pycharm-170320/slides.rst

   - No custom types

-- Less forgiving than Python json
+- Less forgiving than Python JSON

   - No nulls